facebook/create-react-app/README.md

 * **One Dependency:** There is just one build dependency.
 It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

-* **Convention over Configuration:** You don't need to configure anything by default.
+* **Zero Configuration:** You don't need to configure anything.
 Reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

 * **No Lock-In:** You can “eject” to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.